 - The borrower must reimburse the Bank for the legal costs incurred by the Lender in effecting the Lender's Security and related tasks (excluding costs associated with the Bank's legal investigation of title for the purpose of the mortgage); - 2.
 The outlay and fees payable to state agencies for the registration of the Lender's Security, which must be remitted to the borrower's solicitor. - The Lender's legal costs to be reimbursed by the borrower are the following: - a) the Lender's solicitor's professional fee of €950 plus Value Added Tax per property - b) Outlay and fees payable to state agencies for the registration of the Lender's Security which shall not exceed €350 per property.
 The Lender's legal costs, once paid by the borrower, are not refundable.
 Typically these must be paid at the closing of the transaction.
 You may be liable for legal, valuation and other costs incurred in perfecting the security or any other requirements even if the Mortgage loan is not advanced.
 Arrears: Interest Surcharge If you do not pay us a repayment instalment or other sum of money by the date you are due to pay it, we may charge you a default interest rate of 0.5% per month or part of a month (which is 6% per year) on the unpaid sum.
 This default interest is added to normal interest.
 We do not charge borrowers default interest when they are in a Mortgage Arrears Resolution Process under the Central Bank's Code of Conduct on Mortgage Arrears and are cooperating reasonably and honestly with us.
-Early Repayment or Ending a Fixed Rate Early: When a fixed rate applies to a Loan or part of a Loan we may suffer a loss if (1) you repay the Loan or part of it before the date you were due to pay it; or (2) you and we agree in writing to change the fixed rate to a new fixed Interest rate or to a variable interest rate; or (3) we oblige you to pay all amounts which you owe us following your If we suffer such a loss you must pay us compensation when we ask you to pay it.
-Such compensation will be equal to "C" where: $C = A \times (R\%-R1\%) \times D \div 365$, and default.

-"A" = the amount repaid early (or the amount for which the fixed rate is changed to a new rate) averaged from the date of early repayment (or rate change) to the end of the fixed rate period to allow for scheduled repayments (if there are any) and interest charges.
+Early Repayment or Ending a Fixed Rate Early: When a fixed rate applies to a Loan or part of a Loan we may suffer a loss if (1) you repay the Loan or part of it before the date you were due to pay it; or (2) you and we agree in writing to change the fixed rate to a new fixed Interest rate or to a variable interest rate; or (3) we oblige you to pay all amounts which you owe us following your default.
+If we suffer such a loss you must pay us compensation when we ask you to pay it.
+Such compensation will be equal to "C" where: $C = A \times (R\%-R1\%) \times D \div 365$ , and "A" = the amount repaid early (or the amount for which the fixed rate is changed to a new rate) averaged from the date of early repayment (or rate change) to the end of the fixed rate period to allow for scheduled repayments (if there are any) and interest charges.
 "R%"= the annual percentage interest rate which was the cost to us of funding an amount equal to "A" for the originally intended fixed rate period.
-"R1%" = the annual percentage interest rate available to us for a deposit of an amount equal to "A" for a period equal to "D".
+"R1%"= the annual percentage interest rate available to us for a deposit of an amount equal to "A" for a period equal to "D".
 "D" = the number of days from the date of early repayment (or rate change) to the end of the fixed period.
 Here is a worked example: Let us assume you wish to repay €100,000 on a fixed rate before the fixed rate period ends.
-"A" = €100,000, "R" = 5%, "R1" = 3%, "D" = 2 years or 730 days: C = €100,000 x (5%-3%) x 730 ÷ 365 So, C = €100,000 x 2% x 730 ÷ 365 C = €4,000 WARNING YOUR HOME IS AT RISK IF YOU DO NOT KEEP UP PAYMENTS ON A MORTGAGE OR ANY OTHER LOAN SECURED ON IT.
-If you are on a variable rate of interest:
+"A" = €100,000, "R" = 5%, "R1" = 3%, "D" = 2 years or 730 days: $C = \text{€}100,000 \times (5\%-3\%) \times 730 \div 365$ So, C = €100,000 x 2% x 730 ÷ 365 C = €4,000 terms 15%).